 - 1. Application - Applicants to graduate study at CBU must apply for acceptance into a specific graduate program.
-Applications can be submitted online at www.calbaptist.edu/gradapp. - 2.
-Application Fee - A non-refundable application processing fee is required. - 3.
-Completion of a Bachelor's Degree - A bachelor's degree from a regionally accredited instituion or the evaluated equivalency of a bachelor's degree from a regionally accredited institution is required. - 4.
-Official Transcripts - Official sealed transcripts from all colleges and universities attended must be submitted to the Graduate Admissions Office.
+Applications can be submitted online at www.calbaptist.edu/gradapp. - Application Fee - A non-refundable application processing fee is required. - Completion of a Bachelor's Degree - A bachelor's degree from a regionally accredited institution or the evaluated equivalency of a bachelor's degree from a regionally accredited institution is required. - Official Transcripts - Official sealed transcripts from all colleges and universities attended must be submitted to the Graduate Admissions Office.
 An official transcript is one the University receives directly from that institution and bears an official seal.
-A summary of credit transferred from an institution previously attended and recorded on another transcript is not acceptable. - 5.
-GPA Requirement - Applicants must meet a minimum cumulative or last 60 semester (or 90 quarter) unit grade point average specified by each program. - 6.
-Recommendations - Recommendations are required and forms are provided.
+A summary of credit transferred from an institution previously attended and recorded on another transcript is not acceptable. - GPA Requirement - Applicants must meet a minimum cumulative or last 60 semester (or 90 quarter) unit grade point average specified by each program. - Recommendations - Recommendations are required for most programs and forms are provided as part of the application.
 Recommendations may not come from family members or friends.
-Please see specific program requirements for additional recommendation criteria. - 7.
-Essay - Most programs require an application essay.
-Please see specific program admission requirements for essay information. - 8.
-English Language Proficiency - An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction is required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOEFL).
-The minimum score required to display English language proficiency for admission to a graduate programs is 80 IBT TOEFL or 6.5 IELTS.
-If the score is lower than 80 or 6.5, the applicant may be admitted to the Intensive English Program (IEP) and a graduate program while taking required language courses to meet the minimum TOEFL/IELTS requirement.
+Please see specific program requirements for additional recommendation criteria. - - Most programs require an application essay.
+Please see specific program admission requirements for essay information. - English Language Proficiency - An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction is required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOEFL), Pearson Test of English Academic (PTE Academic), or International English Language Testing System (IELTS).
+The minimum score required to display English language proficiency for standard admission to a graduate program is 80 IBT TOEFL, 53 PTE Academic, or 6.0 IELTS with no individual area under 5.0.
+Applicants who do not meet the minimum scores may be admitted to the Intensive English Program (IEP) and a graduate program while taking required language courses to meet the minimum TOEFL/PTE Academic/IELTS requirement.